sirehna/xdyn/doc/dev_guide.md

 ### Development rules

+Development will follow the Git branching model described [here](http://nvie.com/posts/a-successful-git-branching-model/):

 * Each new feature should be developed in a new branch.
-* While developing these new features, a rebase on the trunk should be run every time possible to deal merge conflicts as soon as possible.
+* While developing these new features, a rebase on the trunk should be run regularly to merge possible conflicts as soon as possible, in the feature branch.
-* ...

 ### Coding rules

 * EOL should be Unix-styles with LF characters.
 * File should be UTF-8 encoded.
 * Committed files should not contain any trailing spaces.
-* ...
 * For more informations, check the wiki [XWiki](http://sir6:8080/xwiki/bin/view/Espace+de+travail+commun/Checklist+de+Revue+de+code)

 ## Compilation instructions